Does Google re-index modified blog post content?

 Remember, thin content, low-value content, or spammy content doesn't get indexed.

-Make sure the edited or modified content is search-engine-optimized and search-intent-aligned for better ranking in search results.
+Ensure the edited or modified content is search engine optimized and search intent aligned for improved ranking in search results.

 You can also manually make a request for indexing in the Google Search Console (GSC) by submitting a URL.